 Welcome to St Peter's Parish, Bromsgrove

-Psalm for prayer this week and CAFOD Prayer for Peace (click)
+Psalm for prayer this week (click)

 The parish school is St Peter's First School, situated close to the Church.
 It was established in around 1860 in part of the building which is now the Parish Centre.
 The school is now associated with other local Catholic schools in Redditch as part of the Our Lady of Lourdes Multi-Academy Company (MAC).
 Click here for a link to the school website.
 The headteacher is Mrs Catherine Clubley.